-A short sided (or myopic) person has better near vision over far vision without glasses.
-A long-sighted (or hypertrophic) person has better far vision then near without glasses.
-With astigmatism, there is a blend of different magnitudes of refractive error in different clock orientations so that a lens to correct astigmatism has to have an appropriate orientation, whether it be by glasses, contact lenses, intraocular lenses or corneal refractive surgery.
+With astigmatism, there’s a blend of different magnitudes of refractive error in different clock orientations.
+A lens to correct astigmatism has to have an appropriate orientation, whether it be by glasses, contact lenses, intraocular lenses or corneal refractive surgery.

-In children, it is important to correct refractive errors early, to allow the brain to learn to use the image from each eye properly and to learn to merge the images from the two eyes to develop binocular vision and depth perception (link to children’s eye conditions)
+In children, it’s important to correct refractive errors early, to allow the brain to learn to use the image from each eye properly and to learn to merge the images from the two eyes to develop binocular vision and depth perception.

 In adults, corrective surgery offers the promise, in suitable patients, of freedom from glasses, either full-time or part-time.

 We pride ourselves in high level of patient care, aiming to provide each patient with individualised attention from your first consultation and well beyond your eye surgery recovery.